noahehall/theBookOfNoah/0current/git.md

     # services:
       # postgres:
         # image: postgres
-    runs-on: macos-10.15 # has vagrant, everything we do is within vagrant
+    runs-on: macos-10.15 # has vagrant
     # strategy: @see using a build matrix
     #   matrix:
     #   node: [6, 8 ,10]